nignatiadis/AuroraPaper/README.md

 ```r
 devtools::install_github("nignatiadis/AuroraPaper", subdir="AuroraR")
 ```
+We note that the R package also wraps the nonparametric maximum likelihood (NPMLE) functionality from the [REBayes](https://cran.r-project.org/web/packages/REBayes/index.html) package.
+In turn, REBayes requires a working installation of the [Mosek](https://www.mosek.com/) convex optimization solver; we used Version 9.2.

+## Reproduction code

 The folder `simulation_scripts` contains the code for the simulation studies (that calls functions from the `AuroraR` package above).
 Concretely:

 * `simulation_scripts/homoskedastic_simulations.R` runs the simulations of Section 6.1.
+It can be called in the terminal via `R homoskedastic_simulations.R arg1 dir`, where `arg1` can take on values 1,2,.., 6 (corresponding to different combinations of prior/likelihood) and `dir` is the directory in which Julia is installed.
 * `simulation_scripts/heteroskedastic_simulations.R` runs the simulations of Section 6.2.
+It can be called in the terminal via `R heteroskedastic_simulations.R arg1 dir` where `arg1` can take values 1,2 or 3 (for the three simulation settings considered) and `dir` is the Julia directory.
 * `simulation_scripts/pareto_simulations.R` runs the simulations of Section 6.3.
+(Warning: the case with 100,000 units and 100 replicates is slow and may take >20 hours per Monte Carlo replicate.)

 The `vignettes` folder contains R Markdown files that reproduce the figures from the paper, some of which require files that are generated from the three previous scripts.